Ice hockey at the Olympic Games: 1920 Summer Olympics

 Canada won all three of the team's games in the first round and won the gold medal, defeating Sweden in the final and outscoring opponents 27–1.
 In the two subsequent rounds, the United States and Czechoslovakia won the silver and bronze medals respectively.
-The Bergvall System was criticized, especially in Sweden, because the Swedish team had to play six games (winning three) while the bronze medal-winning Czech team only had to play three (winning one).
+The Bergvall System was criticized, especially in Sweden, because the Swedish team had to play six games (winning three) while the bronze medal-winning Czechoslovak team only had to play three (winning one).
 Erik Bergvall, the creator of the system, stated that it was used incorrectly and that a tournament of all of the losing teams from the first round should have been played for the silver medal.
 Because of these criticisms, the Bergvall System was not used again for ice hockey.

 1924–1936

 In 1924, the tournament was played in a round-robin format, consisting of a preliminary round and a medal round.
 The medals were awarded based on win–loss records during the medal round.
 This format was used until 1988, although the number of teams and games played varied slightly.
-The Toronto Granites, representing Canada, became one of the dominant hockey teams in Olympic history, outscoring opponents 110–3, led by Harry Watson, who scored 36 goals.
+The Toronto Granites, representing Canada, became one of the most dominant hockey teams in Olympic history, outscoring opponents 110–3, led by Harry Watson, who scored 36 goals.
 The United States won silver and Great Britain won bronze.
 Watson's 36 goals remains the tournament record for career goals.
-He also set the record for career points with 36 (assists were not counted at the time), which stood until 2010.
+He also set the all-time record for career points with 36 (assists were not counted at the time), which stood until 2010.